vped/game-app/README.md

 Build the webpack using

  npm run build

 Start the Webpack-dev-server

 npm start
-Open the page in you browser, for instance if your application starts on port 500
+Open the page in you browser, for instance this application starts on port 5000